ORelio/Sound-Manager/README.md

 SoundManager can associate itself with this file type to conveniently load sound schemes, and you can manually edit them using any file archive utility such as [7-Zip](https://www.7-zip.org/) or by renaming them to `.zip` while displaying [file extensions](https://www.thewindowsclub.com/show-file-extensions-in-windows), then using the built-in Windows utility.

-### Windows Vista/7 startup sound
+### Windows Vista+ startup sound

-On Windows Vista and Windows 7, the startup sound is no longer customizable by the user, the corresponding WAV file being embedded in `C:\Windows\System32\imageres.dll` for [performance reasons](https://blogs.msdn.microsoft.com/e7/2009/02/18/engineering-the-windows-7-boot-animation/).
+On Windows Vista and greater, the startup sound is no longer customizable by the user, the corresponding WAV file being embedded in `C:\Windows\System32\imageres.dll` for [performance reasons](https://blogs.msdn.microsoft.com/e7/2009/02/18/engineering-the-windows-7-boot-animation/).

 SoundManager can optionally [patch imageres.dll](https://www.sevenforums.com/tutorials/63398-startup-sound-change-windows-7-a.html) to update the startup sound: